AkshayJay29/quiz/README.md

 ### Testing User Stories

-* As a customer, I want to be able to navigate the website intuitively and learn more about the business and training being offered.
+* As a user, I want to be able to navigate the website intuitively.

-     - The website offers an intuitive structure for the customers to navigate and find the information they are looking for.
+     - The website offers an intuitive structure for the customers to navigate and find their wa into starting the quiz.

     - The navigation bar is clearly presented in all pages for the customers to find with ease and it is easily navigable.

-* As a customer, I want to easily find the contact information for the business.
+* As a customer, I want to easily work through the quiz.

-    - The footer contains a clear follow us section with all necessary business' contacts
+    - The

 * As a customer, I want to find social media links to the business.